lukejenner6/MSc_ResearchProject/README.md

 Ensure the **here()** function is set correctly to your working directory, by first restarting R and then setting the working directory to the source file location.

 ## Repository Overview
-*loop.R and and analysis.R are to be run consectutively*
+*loop.R and and analysis.R are to be run consecutively.*

 **loop.R:** This is the R code for the data pipeline.
 It reads in the text files and retrieves the move evaluations from *Stockfish*.
 It then appends these to the end of a text file in the folder titled **'output_data'**.
 The file then joins these files back to the input files.
 This script is scalable to manipulate and process a variety of input files from the chess database.